Improving the quality of life for patients diagnosed with serious illness

 - Improving coordination with other health care services by helping with discussions involving multiple consulting specialties.

-You, a member of your family, or your health care provider may ask for a Palliative Care consultation at any time after you have been diagnosed with a serious or potentially life-limiting illness.
+You, a member of your family, or your health care provider may ask for a Palliative Medicine consultation at any time after you have been diagnosed with a serious or potentially life-limiting illness.

-Illnesses where palliative care could be appropriate include cancer; diseases of the heart, lung, liver, kidney or brain; severe infection; or trauma.
+Illnesses where palliative medicine could be appropriate include cancer; diseases of the heart, lung, liver, kidney or brain; severe infection; or trauma.

 Many patients live for years with their serious illness.
 A consultation gives you ways to manage your symptoms and adds support for you and your caregivers.